UoBCS/3rd-year/hci/assignments/assignment1/assignment-notes.md

 # Method

 The method chosen to gather user requirements is interviews.
-Firstly, a mixed approach (questionnaires + interviews) was intended; however, as noted in [http://pareonline.net/getvn.asp?v=15&n=1], ...
+Firstly, a mixed approach (questionnaires + interviews) was intended; however, as noted in [http://pareonline.net/getvn.asp?v=15&n=1], problems may arise when aligning data from the two different  methods.

 Questionnaires are a relatively quick method of determining preferences of large user groups, however they do not capture in depth comments and may not permit follow-up.

 Because of the one-to-one nature of the interview process, what is talked about can directly address the informant's individual concerns.
 Mistakes and misunderstandings can be quickly identified and cleared up (aspect not possible in questionnaires).

 On the other hand, observational techniques are very useful to relate users with the environment they are involved in.
-In fact with the other two methods it is not possible to capture aspects that  However drawbacks of observational techniques are their obtrusive nature, limited applicability and time.
+In fact with the other two methods it is not possible to capture aspects that related to the working context.
+However drawbacks of observational techniques are their obtrusive nature, limited applicability and time.
 Limited applicability means that for some use cases their use does not lead to efficient requirement gathering.
 In fact they are very useful in industrial or work settings rather than assessing leisure activities.

 In this use case interviews are the best tool in the sense that if correctly planned they lead to accurate and in-depth results with additional information being gathered.
 Moreover we can achieve the same qualitative and quantitative balance that questionnaires offer (although more qualitative-inclined).

 # Planning and study